 TB: The plastic straws got me thinking, there must be a better alternative.
 I remembered a friend had previously mentioned steel drinking straws, so I decided to start distributing them.

-In July 2018 I opened the online shop.
+In July 2018 I opened an online shop.
 I bought 10 soap dishes from a UK wholesaler and received them all individually wrapped in plastic.

 In that moment, it struck me that I needed to go directly to factories to ensure the whole supply chain is Eco-friendly, not just the final product.
 Gradually we started supplying shops in the UK and now most of our business is wholesale.